SkinnyLadd/Toto-Furniture/README.md

 # Furniture Shop Management System

-A comprehensive inventory and workforce management system for a local furniture shop in Pakistan.
+A comprehensive inventory and workforce management system for a local furniture shop.
 This application is built with Spring Boot for the backend and JavaFX for the frontend.

 ## Features